FangzhouTang/fangzhoutang.github.io/index.md

 ## Education

 I received my bachelor's degree in electronic and information engineering from The School of Communication Engineering, Chongqing University(CQU), Jun.
 2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communications, Huazhong University of Science and Technology(HUST), Aug.
 2020.
-At present, the main research interests are target detection, image processing and millimeter-wave technology.
+The main research interests are target detection, image processing and millimeter-wave technology.
+At present, I'm a research assistant in HUST.
+From Sep.
+2021 to June.
+2025.
+I will persue my PhD degree in Peking University.
+The research interest in Satellite Navigation and Positioning.

 **Huazhong University of Science and Technology					            ,Wuhan China**